whichoneiwonder/RiftValleyRacer/readme.txt

 HoverBike they wish to use, and whether they wish to have the background music playing.

 When the game is started, there is also a button which can be pressed that will bring up the pause page, allowing players
 to exit.
-Unfortunately, the options are not able to be changed from this page as of yet.
+Unfortunately, the options are not able to be changed from this page.

 Models
 ------